zaknaj/crew-ta/README.md

 - Lazy load images
 - Optimize performance for large data
 - Indicator for when CTRL+Z has been clicked (undo).
 Also an actual button for undoing visible on the screen.
-- Keep a bigger history of actions for undo (currently only last action) as a stack.
-Pop for each undo.